1,000+ Opportunities

 You may be eligible for one additional funding disbursement as you progress in your studies and will have to reapply for consideration.
 Start Your HPEP Application Nevada Office of Western Interstate Commission for Higher Education (WICHE) For more information or questions regarding agency administration, commission meetings, programs and student accounts please contact us.

-Based on current listing details, eligibility includes: Nevada residents for at least one year, accepted into eligible graduate/undergraduate health professional programs (RN, APN/FNP, DNP, MSW), who commit to practicing in a Nevada Health Profession Shortage Area after graduation.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nevada residents for at least one year, accepted into eligible graduate/undergraduate health professional programs (RN, APN/FNP, DNP, MSW), who commit to practicing in a Nevada Health Profession Shortage Area after graduation.
+Confirm the full requirements in the official notice before applying.